Fergus Falls, MN 56537

 Hunters, trappers and wildlife watchers in Clay, Wilkin and Otter Tail counties benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Fergus Falls area wildlife staff.

-Area Supervisor Don Schultz, two full-time staff and two seasonal laborers oversee an area that includes 2.6 million acres of public and private land.
+Acting Area Supervisor Mike Oehler, two full-time staff and two seasonal laborers oversee an area that includes 2.6 million acres of public and private land.
 This includes 64 state Wildlife Management Areas totaling 29,827 acres.
 The staff is also responsible for two waterfowl refuges, four state duck refuges, two designated waterfowl feeding and resting areas, two wildlife sanctuaries and four state game refuges.

 This work area features prairies on the west and south and forests on the north and east.
 It includes a diverse habitat base of grasslands, wetlands, lakes and forests that are intermixed with agricultural land.